FAC29A/Zukhra-Esti-Project/README.md

     equal(modal.style.display, "none", "Modal should be closed");
 });
 ```

+## Acknowledgments

+- We utilized ChatGPT to enhance our code and improve our understanding of testing.
+- Special thanks to Fac28 project by Nich and Carlos, whose example proved helpful.
+[Check it out here](https://github.com/fac28/todo-list-nicarlos).

+## Contributing

+We appreciate any feedback or improvements you might have.
+Feel free to contribute to our project!

+## Contact

 We are excited to share "Let's Do List!" with you, and we hope it helps streamline your task management and organization.